Arnaldo Forlani: After the premiership

 In 1982, Forlani tried again to become DC Secretary, but he was defeated by his former deputy secretary Ciriaco De Mita, who was now supported also by Fanfani.
-After the loss, Forlani exited from Fanfani's faction and founded "Popular Action", along with Franco Maria Malfatti, Luciano Radi and Oscar Luigi Scalfaro.
-However he succeeded in remaining the leader of the moderate faction of the Christian Democracy, continuing to be one of the most prominent politician in Italian politics.
-In 1983 the Socialist leader Bettino Craxi was appointed Prime Minister by President Sandro Pertini and Forlani became his Deputy Prime Minister.
+In 1983 the Socialist leader Bettino Craxi was appointed prime minister by President Sandro Pertini and Forlani became his deputy prime minister.

 Second term as secretary

-In the 18th DC National Congress Forlani was elected secretary for a second time, with 85% of votes; while former secretary Ciriaco De Mita became Prime Minister.
-De Mita maintained the head of the government, despite the constant difficulties of relations with Bettino Craxi.
+In the 18th DC National Congress Forlani was elected secretary for a second time, with 85% of votes.
+He managed as secretary the long government crisis that followed the 19 May 1989 resignation of Ciriaco de Mita as prime minister after strong contrasts with Bettino Craxi.